This page originated in:

 With reference to the 30 June 1908 Tunguska explosion in Siberia, Cohen (2008) writes "Many Evenki, a tent-dwelling nomadic people indigenous to the area, told of animals, their homes and even fellow tribespeople being hurled into the air by a shock wave.
 An unfortunate few were incinerated".
 It is unclear what evidence exists to support that contention or if it is part of the local folklore.
 As well, an ongoing debate surrounds the date of the Kaali meteorite strike on Saaremaa, Estonia within the last several thousand years and the extent of human inhabitation at the time.
 If the island was inhabited during the strike, fatalities would have been likely, but almost impossible to prove or disprove.

-Download the current compilation of Kaali meteorite strike references (211 kb in Word).
+Examples of Kaali meteorite strike references (210 kb in Word).

 The Kaali meteorite crater on the island of Saaremaa, Estonia, created within the last several thousand years.
 Did the impact kill anyone?

 Chapman (2004; see also Chapman and Morrison, 1994) estimates the annual number of deaths internationally from NEO impacts as averaging between 300 and 3,000, based on the annual probability of different sized impacts, the time available to respond to specific threats, and the predicted consequences of events.
 These results are naturally dominated by low-probability high-consequence events meaning that year-to-year impact deaths are usually zero.
 Plenty of literature (e.g Kuypers et al., 1999 and Xie et al., 2005) exists on mass extinctions due to astronomical phenomena before human beings existed.